yinong0313/AIE4/Midterm/README.md

 2. Articulate a chunking strategy that you would also like to test out.
     - Chunk by section/paragraph
 3. Describe how and why you made these decisions
-    - I picked 10 random piece of chunks and generated 2 questions per chunk - This will the "ground truth"
+    - I picked 10 random piece of chunks and generated 2 questions per chunk - This will be the "ground truth"
     - Then I created 2 retrievers based on different chunk size (500 VS 1000), along with a retriever that is based on text split by section/paragraph
     - Ran through generated questions and calculate the "is_hit" rate (i.e., if retriever retrieved correct chunk, then 1 else 0)
     - Ideally ran it multiple times (since our questions are randomly generated) and check the mean "is_hit" rate
-    - I ran it couple time, in general chunk_size = 1000 and overlap = 200 always gives the but resutls
+    - I ran it couple time, in general chunk_size = 1000 and overlap = 200 always gives the but resutls (you can check the details in "Task 1-3 Notebook.ipynb")

 # Task 2: Building a Quick End-to-End Prototype
 Build an end-to-end RAG application using an industry-standard open-source stack and your choice of commercial off-the-shelf models